borkdude/boot-bundle/README.md

 ### Managed version strings

-Boot bundle supports managed version strings.
+Boot bundle supports managed version values.
 They are keywords in the `version` namespace and their values are string literals.

 Example usage: